-Once fish is fully defrosted (which should only take 1-1.5 hrs) on the counter, prepare the fish: Drain the milk, then pat the fish dry with paper towels (you will need quite a few).
+Once fish is fully defrosted (which should only take 1-1.5 hrs) on the counter, prepare the fish: Drain the milk, then pat the fish dry with paper towel (you will need quite a few).

-To prepare the slaw, place the coleslaw in a bowl and sprinkle with ¼ teaspoon of salt.
+To prepare the slaw, place the coleslaw in a medium bowl and sprinkle with ¼ teaspoon of salt.
 Whisk together the minced garlic, lime juice, agave and mayonnaise and add to coleslaw.
 Pour over the broccoli mix and toss to combine.
 Mix in tamed jalapenos or peperoncini.

 Meanwhile, soften the taco shells by placing them in the microwave for 5-10 seconds.

 Serve the fish on a platter with the taco shells, slaw, cilantro, avocado, lime, and salsa on the side (or in separate bowls), letting each diner assemble his or her own tacos.